 Quick Tips for Buyers in Process of a Mortgage

-Nothing is more frustrating for would-be homeowners, and Inlanta team members, that to see a great deal scuttled on the eve of closing because of credit changes at the last minute.
+Nothing is more frustrating for would-be homeowners, and Guild Mortgage team members, that to see a great deal scuttled on the eve of closing because of credit changes at the last minute.
 For this reason, the following Dos and Don’ts are critical:

 DO’S – Keep paying all bills on time, continue using credit as usual but not increasing balance amounts after payments, keep current job, if not call and discuss before any moves.